tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## `tinydrive.pick`

-The `tinydrive.pick` method enables you to pick files from {{site.cloudfilemanager}} and get the meta data of those files returned in a promise.
-For a complete list of available settings to pass into this method check the [Picker settings](#pickersettings) section in this page.
+The `tinydrive.pick` method allows users to pick files from {{site.cloudfilemanager}} and get the metadata of those files returned in a promise.
+For a complete list of available settings to pass into this method, see: [Picker settings](#pickersettings).

 ### File Picker Result Format